XPRIZE/GLEXP-Team-RoboTutor-SystemBuild/README.md

 This version was uploaded to XPRIZE on 11/20/2018.
 For subsequent changes, see [RoboTutorLLC/XPrizeSystemBuild](https://github.com/RoboTutorLLC/XPrizeSystemBuild).

+### Setting up adb on Windows

+Set up adb on your system using the steps mentioned [here](https://www.xda-developers.com/install-adb-windows-macos-linux/)

 ### Preparing Installation

 1. Go to the [RoboTutor](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor) repository and go to the **Building RoboTutor** section.
 Follow steps 1-7 to generate the APK robotutor.release.2.7.7.1.apk, and then copy it into the [apk](apk) folder.